ipfabric/docs/docs/IP_Fabric_Settings/advanced/discovery/discovery_settings.md

 \> Discovery History) only when creating a new snapshot **without detecting any new network devices** during the discovery process.

-If limit is disabled and discovery crawl through whole network is performed, you can choose which options will be used for new devices detection (ARP, CDP/LLDP, Routing Table records or a Traceroute).
+If this limit is disabled, the discovery process will crawl through the whole network, using the selected method for new devices detection (ARP, CDP/LLDP, Routing Table records or a Traceroute).
 Default is to use all available options.